 Hey Flarians!
 This is Colleen <3

 I started dancing from young, and did ballet all my life.
 When I moved to Melbourne from Singapore, I continued taking external ballet classes, but soon lost that interest in ballet :(.
 I joined Flare in 2019 because I really missed dancing, and was exposed to other styles like contemporary, jazz and lyrical, which I absolutely loved!
-While I mainly do contemporary, jazz and ballet, maybe one day I’ll be cool enough to try urban and hip hop~
+While I mainly do contemporary, jazz and ballet, maybe one day I’ll be cool enough to try hip hop~

 Flare’s been like family, and I’ve absolutely loved my time dancing with Flare!
 This year I’m your sourcing officer, and hope to bring you guys good merch and food!!

 When I’m not dancing, I’m in the lab (trying not to cause an explosion), eating bread or hugging animals 🐶🐱❤️.